-1945: Following the end of Japanese occupation many Koreans returned from Manchuria and Japan to Korea, including the pioneers of taekwondo’s original Kwans or schools: Byung Jick Ro opened Song Moo Kwan, Won Kuk Lee (believed to be 3rd dan in Shotokan karate at this point) founds Chung Do Kwan, Hwang Kee founds Moo Duk Kwan, Byung In Yoon and Kim Soon Bae form Kwon Bop Bu, and Sang Sap Chun forms Yun Moo Kwan to make up the Five Kwans.
+1945: Following the end of Japanese occupation many Koreans returned from Manchuria and Japan to Korea, including the pioneers of taekwondo’s original Kwans or schools: Byung Jick Ro opened Song Moo Kwan school, Won Kuk Lee (believed to be 3rd dan in Shotokan karate at this point) founds the Chung Do Kwan school, Hwang Kee founds the Moo Duk Kwan school, Byung In Yoon and Kim Soon Bae form the Kwon Bop Bu school, and Sang Sap Chun forms the Yun Moo Kwan school.
+These schools made up the Five Kwans.

-1946: Then First Lieutenant Choi Hong Hi first teaches his style martial art to the military unit under his command at the Kwang Ju military base.
+1946: Then Second Lieutenant Choi Hong Hi first teaches his style martial art to the military unit under his command at the Kwang Ju military base.
 It is believed he held the grade of 2nd Dan in Shotokan Karate at this time, obtained during his studies in Japan which spanned 1938-1942.
 On his return to Korea in 1942, he had hidden to avoid conscription into the Japanese Army, but was eventually caught, and in October 1943 began his basic training.
 He was arrested during an attempt to escape and join the underground Korean Liberation Army.
 Sent to Pyung Yang prison for treason, he was due to have been executed on 18th August 1945, three days after Korea was liberated.

 1950-1953: The Korean War divides the country into two.

-1955: Now a Major-General in the South Korean Army, Choi Hong Hi and Nam Tae Hi establish the Oh Do Kwan, a new gymnasium for training the South Korean 29th Infantry Division, while around the same time Lee Kyo Yoon form Han Moo Kwan, Park Chul Hee and Hong Jong Pyo form Kang Duk Kwan and Lee Yong Woo forms Jung Do Kwan.
+1955: Now a Major-General in the South Korean Army, Choi Hong Hi, along with Nam Tae Hi, establish the Oh Do Kwan gymnasium for training the South Korean 29th Infantry Division.
+Around the same time Lee Kyo Yoon forms the Han Moo Kwan school, Park Chul Hee and Hong Jong Pyo form the Kang Duk Kwan school, and Lee Yong Woo forms the Jung Do Kwan school.

 1955, April 11: The Chung Do Kwan Conference is organized by Won Kuk Lee.
-Representatives from most of the original kwans agree in principle to combine the arts and nominally rename the new Korean martial art Tae Soo Do, though Tae Kwon Do was favoured and promoted by General Choi Hong Hi, and by 1959 this name is commonly adopted.
+Representatives from most of the original kwans agree in principle to combine the arts and nominally rename the new Korean martial art Tae Soo Do, though the name Tae Kwon Do is favoured and promoted by General Choi Hong Hi, and by 1959 this name is commonly adopted.

-1959: The Korea Taekwondo Association (KTA) is formed; General Choi Hong Hi is the organisation’s first president.
+1959: The Korea Taekwondo Association (KTA) is formed and General Choi Hong Hi is the organisation’s first president.

 1959, March: The nascent Korea Taekwondo Association sends instructors to demonstrate taekwondo on worldwide tours, and to help open taekwondo schools in other countries.